bitcoin-dot-org/Bitcoin.org/docs/managing-wallets.md

 ([will@bitcoin.org](mailto:will@bitcoin.org)) or Dave Harding ([dave@dtrt.org](mailto:dave@dtrt.org))
 if you have any questions.

-Wallets can be added in `_templates/choose-your-wallet.html`.
-Entries are ordered by levels and new wallets must be added after the last wallet on the same level.

-* Level 1 - Full nodes
-* Level 2 - SPV, Random servers
-* Level 3 - Hybrid, Multisig wallets
-* Level 4 - Web wallets
+Wallets can be added by creating a Markdown file with a wallet name in a `_wallets` folder, like this: `_wallets/[wallet_name].md`.

+For examples refer to the existing wallet files or check `quality-assurance/schemas/wallets.yaml` schema.

 **Screenshot**: The png files must go in `/img/screenshots`, be 250 X 350 px and optimized with `optipng -o7 file.png`.